Reinstatement and Inactive License

 What if I fail to renew the inactive status by December 31st?

 If the Board does not receive the renewal application and fee the inactive status expires.
 By sending the application, application fee and late fee, the inactive status may be reinstated.
-If the Board does not receive the application, and fees etc., by March 1st of the odd-numbered year, the inactive status is cancelled and cannot be renewed.
+If the Board does not receive the application, fees etc., by March 1st of the odd-numbered year, the inactive status is cancelled and cannot be renewed.

 Once I have submitted the application and requirements, when will I receive the license?

 License applications are reviewed when the Board meets.
-Completed applications which have met the requirements of licensure are granted licensure by majority vote of the Board during it’s meeting.
+Completed applications which have met the requirements of licensure are granted licensure by majority vote of the Board during its meeting.
 Applicants may verify license status online.